tests-always-included/wick/bin/README.md

 * $1   - Formula to require
 * $2-@ - Arguments for formula's run script

 If the formula was already marked as required, this will error as long as the arguments don't match and there are arguments for this invocation.
+We can't do this another way because the `depends` file would already have been executed with a set of arguments.

 Examples